 When an entity performs qualitative assessments of hedge effectiveness, it shall verify and document whenever financial statements or earnings are reported and at least every three months that the facts and circumstances related to the hedging relationship have not changed such that it can assert qualitatively that the hedging relationship was and continues to be highly effective.
 While not all-inclusive, the following is a list of indicators that may, individually or in the aggregate, allow an entity to continue to assert qualitatively that the hedging relationship is highly effective: (815-20-35-2C)

 An assessment of the factors that enabled the entity to reasonably support an expectation of high effectiveness on a qualitative basis has not changed such that the entity can continue to assert qualitatively that the hedging relationship was and continues to be highly effective.
-This shall include an assessment of the guidance in paragraph 815-20-25-100 when applicable.

 There have been no adverse developments regarding the risk of counterparty default.

 If an entity elects to assess hedge effectiveness on a qualitative basis and then facts and circumstances change such that the entity no longer can assert qualitatively that the hedging relationship was and continues to be highly effective in achieving offsetting changes in fair values or cash flows, the entity shall assess effectiveness of that hedging relationship on a quantitative basis in subsequent periods.
 In addition, an entity may perform a quantitative assessment of hedge effectiveness in any reporting period to validate whether qualitative assessments of hedge effectiveness remain appropriate.
-In both cases, the entity shall apply the quantitative method that it identified in its initial hedge documentation in accordance with paragraph (b)(2)(iv)(03).
+In both cases, the entity shall apply the quantitative method that it identified in its initial hedge documentation.
 (815-20-35-2D)

 When an entity determines that facts and circumstances have changed and it no longer can assert qualitatively that the hedging relationship was and continues to be highly effective, the entity shall begin performing subsequent quantitative assessments of hedge effectiveness as of the period that the facts and circumstances changed.
 If there is no identifiable event that led to the change in the facts and circumstances of the hedging relationship, the entity may begin performing quantitative assessments of effectiveness in the current period.
 (815-20-35-2E)

-After performing a quantitative assessment of hedge effectiveness for one or more reporting periods as discussed in paragraphs 815-20-35-2D through 35-2E, an entity may revert to qualitative assessments of hedge effectiveness if it can reasonably support an expectation of high effectiveness on a qualitative basis for subsequent periods.
-See paragraphs 815-20-55-79G through 55-79N for implementation guidance on factors to consider when determining whether qualitative assessments of effectiveness can be performed after hedge inception.
+After performing a quantitative assessment of hedge effectiveness for one or more reporting periods as discussed in paragraphs 28-29, an entity may revert to qualitative assessments of hedge effectiveness if it can reasonably support an expectation of high effectiveness on a qualitative basis for subsequent periods.
 (815-20-35-2F)

 Quantitative Hedge Effectiveness Assessments After Hedge Designation